- 29 January 2025

 New systems are being introduced for non-EU nationals travelling to Europe.
 Here's what you need to know about the proposed entry systems:

 The upcoming Entry/Exit System (EES) will use self-service booths to collect the fingerprints and scan the faces of each traveller entering the EU.
 The new machines will be introduced at the EU border, including at the Port of Dover, the Eurostar and Eurotunnel terminals (where French border controls take place before crossing).
-The EC has proposed a gradual phasing in of the system in 2025 with each member state having six months to introduce the technology across all its external border crossing points.

 Six months after the EES is introduced, the European Travel Information and Authorisation System (ETIAS) will be available for all non-EU citizens, including children.
 ETIAS is an online travel permit, similar to ESTA in the USA, which gives British citizens permission to enter the EU.
 The new online system is expected to cost €7 (free for under 18s) and be valid for 3 years.